 print(response.json())

-We got the first page of the results as well as pagination metadata which we can use to retrieve the remaining pages concurrently.
-For this, let's use asynchronous programming to download all of the pages concurrently at blazing fast speeds:
+We got the first page of results plus pagination information we can use to get the remaining pages.
+Let's use asynchronous programming to download all pages at the same time for maximum speed:

 import asyncio